parrt/playdl/README.md

 * [Generate lastnames for specific language](notebooks/RNN-generate-lastname.ipynb)
 * [Generate obama speeches](notebooks/RNN-generate-obama.ipynb) This works but the hidden state is reset at the start of every small chunk in order to get truncated back propagation.
-* [Generate obama speeches](notebooks/RNN-generate-bptt-obama.ipynb) This version attempts to  divide up the entire text into chunks and then use a single batch containing all chunks.
+* [Generate obama speeches, truncated backpropagation](notebooks/RNN-generate-bptt-obama.ipynb) This version attempts to  divide up the entire text into chunks and then use a single batch containing all chunks.
 Then inside the training loop I can occasionally wipe out the gradient but keep the hidden state accumulating.
+* [Generate obama speeches, add embedding layer](notebooks/RNN-generate-embedding-obama.ipynb) Adding embedding of chars before RNN helps. make len(vocab)->small embedding like 20 squeezes into more meaningful embedding than one of size len(vocab).